How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 | Adult/ICU | CAUTI Prevention | In adult ICU patients with urinary catheters (P), does implementation of a nurse-led CAUTI prevention bundle (I) compared to standard catheter care (C) reduce CAUTI rates (O) within 12 weeks of implementation (T)? |

-| Pediatric | Medication Errors | In pediatric inpatients receiving high-alert medications (P), does a mandatory double-check verification protocol for nurses (I) compared to single-nurse verification (C) reduce medication administration errors (O) during a 16-week pilot period (T)? |
+| Pediatric | Medication Errors | In pediatric inpatients receiving high-alert medications (P), does a mandatory double-check verification protocol (I) compared to single-nurse verification (C) reduce medication administration errors (O) during a 16-week pilot (T)? |

 | Mental Health | Nurse Burnout | In registered nurses in acute mental health units (P), does a structured mindfulness-based resilience program (I) compared to no structured intervention (C) reduce burnout scores on the Maslach Burnout Inventory (O) over an 8-week period (T)? |

-| Geriatrics | Fall Prevention | In elderly inpatients aged 65 and older in long-term care (P), does implementation of the STEADI fall prevention protocol (I) compared to current standard fall precautions (C) reduce the incidence of patient falls per 1,000 bed days (O) within 6 months (T)? |
+| Geriatrics | Fall Prevention | In elderly inpatients aged 65 and older in long-term care (P), does implementation of the STEADI fall prevention protocol (I) compared to standard fall precautions (C) reduce falls per 1,000 bed days (O) within 6 months (T)? |

 | Community/Public Health | Diabetes Management | In adult patients with Type 2 diabetes in a community health center (P), does a nurse-led diabetes self-management education program (I) compared to standard care (C) improve HbA1c levels (O) at 3 months post-intervention (T)? |